nguyenle1979/Youtube/readme.txt

-This is the automation framework to test Youtube website base on Selenium automation.
+This is an automation framework to test Youtube website base on Selenium automation.

 Technologies used in this project: